apache/struts-site/source/getting-started/form-tags.md

 ## Struts 2 Select Tag - Object Backed

-You may need to create a Struts 2 select tag where the options displayed to the user each have their own value that is different then what is displayed.
+You may need to create a Struts 2 select tag where the options displayed to the user each have their own value that is different from what is displayed.
 In the example application, the user's residency is stored as a two-letter abbreviation (e.g. KS), but the form select box should display the full state name (e.g. Kansas).
 To create such a select box in Struts 2, you would use this code